 HDCNG® dual fuel delivers a reduction in the level of harmful diesel particulates commensurate with the achieved substitution rate i.e. 80% substitution directly correlates to 80% reduction in diesel particulates emitted.

-Based on a conservative substitution rate of 80% of diesel with HDCNG®, the following greenhouse gas (GHG) benefits are delivered with conversion to dual fuel:
+Based on a conservative substitution rate of 70% of diesel with methane using MES' unique dual fuel solution, the following independently verified greenhouse gas (GHG) benefits are delivered with conversion: